geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Optionally check also accessory files like `.eslinrc`, if you want to keep aligned with lint standards.
 - Follow the instructions below, in order, from your version to the one you want to update to.

+## Migration from 2022.01.00 to 2022.01.01

+### MailingLists plugin has been removed

+`MailingLists` plugin has ben removed from the core of MapStore.
+This means you can remove it from your `localConfig.json` (if present, it will be anyway ignored by the plugin system).

 ## Migration from 2021.02.02 to 2022.01.00

 This release includes several libraries upgrade on the backend side,